Questions

 Firefighters perform a variety of activities in their everyday roles.
 This includes, but is not limited to, putting out fires, responding to motor vehicle incidents, assisting with medical emergencies, and attending incidents involving hazardous substances.
 Given the diversity of the role, the panel found it to be too challenging to separate out the potential hazards a firefighter may be exposed to over the course of their career.
 Therefore, they have recommended firefighting as an occupation be included in Schedule 2 as a cause of bladder cancer and mesothelioma.

 Bladder cancer is a cancer which occurs when the cells in the bladder grow uncontrollably.
-There are five key types of bladder cancer with the most common being urothelial carcinoma.
+There are 5 key types of bladder cancer with the most common being urothelial carcinoma.
 This type of bladder cancer originates in the cells lining the inside of the bladder.
 Risk factors for developing bladder cancer include a history of smoking, family history of bladder cancer, previous radiotherapy, and exposure to hazardous chemicals.

 The panel found there to be a sufficient causal relationship between the exposures faced by firefighters and the development of bladder cancer.
 This is supported by IARC and NIOSH advice, along with guidance from the Deemed Diseases List.
 Schedule 2 currently recognises aromatic amines & poly-cyclic aromatic hydrocarbons as causes of bladder cancer (entry 33).